troessner/articles/draft-how-does-mutant-work.markdown

 ![Ruby compile / interpret cycle](http://i.imgur.com/T5LAaqc.jpg)

+As you can see above, the ASTs generated out of so called tokens and are used by the Compiler to generate Bytecode instructions that are then executed by the Ruby interpreter.

-If this is new territory for you I urge you to check out the links above before continuing to get the most out of the rest of the article.
+If this is new territory for you I urge you to check out the links above before continuing to get the most out of this article.

 Additionally it might make sense to read Pat Shaughnessy's [awesome article](http://patshaughnessy.net/2012/6/18/the-start-of-a-long-journey-how-ruby-parses-and-compiles-your-code) about how Ruby parses your code.